SightLab Dashboard

 Asset Browser

 The SightLab Dashboard has a built-in Asset Browser that allows you to add, organize, manage and use assets.
-The default is showing the built-in assets (in C:\Program Files\WorldViz\Sightlab2\sightlab_resources) with any additional ones added to the "Assets" folder in your SightLab2 folder.
-You can also check "Hide Built-In" to not show the built in ones.
+It is accessible in two ways:

-Double clicking on any asset will open it up in the default program to open that file (Inspector for 3d models, media player for videos, photos for image)
+Double clicking on any asset opens it in the default program (Inspector for 3D models, media player for videos, image viewer for photos).

-Dragging from the Assets to the Preview window (Standard or Embedded) will automatically add that asset to the Project.
+Dragging from the Assets panel to the Preview window (standard or embedded) automatically adds that asset to the open project.

 Searching with Sketchfab